 Skip to main content

-Not all Oregon waterways are monitored for cyanobacteria.
+Owners should be aware of the potential exposure to their pets while at these areas.
+Toxins cannot be removed by boiling, filtering or treating water with camping-style filters.
 This resource can help you tell the difference between normal algae and toxic algae, but when in doubt, stay out!

-Active advisories
+Active Advisories

-• Wapato Marsh at Oaks Bottom Wildlife Refuge in Multnomah County 8.7.24
+• Wapato Marsh at Oaks Bottom Wildlife Refuge in Multnomah County 5.1.25

-Lifted advisories
+Lifted Advisories

 Illness in pets can still occur at lower toxin values, so please continue to exercise caution with pets at these areas:

-Advisories in surrounding states
+Advisories in Surrounding States

 The most common toxins in harmful algal blooms in Oregon are microcystins and cylindrospermopsin.
 Exposure to these toxins can produce symptoms of numbness, tingling and dizziness that can lead to difficulty breathing or heart problems and require immediate medical attention.
 Symptoms of skin irritation, weakness, diarrhea, nausea, cramps and fainting should also receive medical attention if they persist or worsen.
 Children and pets are particularly susceptible.